ClinGen — Clinical Genome Resource

 Overview

-Curation Activities
+Curation activities

-Neuroscience Relevance
+Neuroscience relevance

 ClinGen operates expert panels covering hereditary neurological diseases, including hereditary spastic paraplegia, hereditary ataxia, Rett syndrome, brain malformations, and epilepsy genetics.
 These panels produce the authoritative gene-disease classifications used by neurogenetics laboratories worldwide.
 ENIGMA (which has a node) collaborates with ClinGen on cancer predisposition classification, and there is growing alignment between the ENIGMA/ClinGen community and clinical neurological disease curation.